drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 // ]
 ```

-At first sight, it looks like the sort() is a *degenerative* operation.
+At first sight, it looks like the `sort()` is a *degenerative* operation.
 It seems that it has lost some values during the process.
 The input had `6` items, the output has `4`.
+But this is wrong.

 Actually, the problem comes from the `all()` operation.
 The `all()` operation is basically a shortcut to `iterator_to_array()`.

+When converting the collection into an array, values having same keys are lost during the process.

-In order to highlight the issue, I will **normalize** the result.
+In order to circumvent the issue, you can **normalize** the result.
 Normalizing the collection will replace keys with
-integers.
+integers, without duplicates.

 ```php
 <?php